gregorymote/queuesome/README.md

 <h3>What is It?</h3>

-Queue it Up is a Fun and Interctive way to Listen to Music Together
+Queue it Up is a Fun and Interactive way to Listen to Music Together

 Take Turns Selecting and Creating Different Song Categories